I’m a total introvert.

 I often feel bad, wrong, guilty, or otherwise terrible about these tendencies.
 I prefer to be at home or far away from home, but I don’t really have much of an in-between.
 You can find me at home most nights.
 Most weekends.
 Most days.
-I fight routine but thrive on it, too.
+I fight routine and structure but thrive on it, too.

 Even further: I’m an online hermit.
 I just check out of that shit sometimes to be offline.

 To allow for output — like writing books like Introverts at Work — I have to have solid input.
 Days at the museum.
 Time at the park.
 Yoga, meditation, running.
 Green smoothies, lots of sleep.
 Exploring neighborhoods.
 (Yesterday I found a new book store!
 It’s the Holy Grail of fantastic finds!)

 I’ve got an auto responder up and I’m down to checking e-mail once a week.
 Further online hermiting.
 I’ve been posting to Instagram infrequently.